coopdigital/coop-frontend/README.md

 A mono-repository containing foundations and component packages needed for designing and building digital services for the Co‑op.
 All packages can be found in the [packages](./packages) directory.

+🚨 This project uses `yarn` rather than `npm` as it allows us to manage local workspaces and maintain links to local components.
+This is a requirement not a preference. 🚨

+## Prerequisites

+- Lerna installed globally `npm install lerna -g`
+- Yarn installed globally `npm install yarn -g`
+- Ensure you are using node 16.5 - you may wish to [install nvm to help with this](https://github.com/nvm-sh/nvm)

+## Installation

+- Clone this repo onto your machine
+- From the root run `yarn install`
+- This may take a while to complete but once it is done you should be able to cd into the `workbench` directory and run `yarn dev`

+## Gotchas

+- Make sure you use `yarn add` rather than `npm install`
+- Make sure you run `yarn dev` rather than `npm dev`

 ## Developing foundation and component packages

 This repository uses [lerna](https://github.com/lerna/lerna) to automatically manage versioning of all the different packages.
 These are published as separate packages to [Co-op digital's NPM organisation](https://www.npmjs.com/org/coopdigital).
 These packages can be installed by digital teams as required as dependencies of their project.